-- Phase I: Project Initiation and Data Analysis (October 2013) - Phase II: Strategic Plan Development and Adoption (June 2014)
+- Phase I: Project Initiation & Data Analysis (October 2013) - Phase II: Strategic Plan Development and Adoption (June 2014)

 During Phase I, MIG analyzed and reported to the Project Team relevant documents, data analysis of First 5 San Diego accomplishments, the current context of young children in the county, and opportunities for further focusing the plan.
-During Phase II, the Project Team evaluated opportunities for honing the strategies, objectives and indicators to better reflect the projected revenue declines through 2020.
-This resulted in a draft 2015-2020 Strategic Plan.
+During Phase II, the Project Team evaluated opportunities for honing the strategies, objectives and indicators that best reflect the projected revenue declines through 2020.
+This resulted in a draft 2015-2020 Strategic Plan submitted to the First 5 Commission of San Diego County (Commission) for its consideration and adoption.